-In accordance with the Solicitors Regulation Authority’s Accounts Rules, Edward Hayes LLP, are required to account to our clients for interest on money held by us in our client account when it is fair and reasonable to do so.
+In accordance with the Solicitors Regulation Authority’s Accounts Rules, Edward Hayes, are required to account to our clients for interest on money held by us in our client account when it is fair and reasonable to do so.

 The holding of client money is incidental to the carrying out of clients’ instructions.
 In addition, we are required to hold client money in an instant access account to facilitate transactions.
 As a result, the rates of interest paid under this policy are unlikely to be as high as those obtainable by a client.

 Interest will be paid where the amount calculated on the balance held exceeds £20.00.
 Where money is held in relation to separate matters for the same client, we will treat the matters separately, unless the matters are so closely related that they should be considered together.

 Where client monies are held in our general client account, we will pay interest without deducting tax at source.
 Our clients will be responsible for declaring any interest to HM Revenue & Customs.
 Where client monies are held in a designated deposit account, interest is usually paid net of basic rate income tax.

 Interest will be calculated on a daily basis using the average rates of interest offered to business customers on instant access deposit accounts across all banking institutions where Edward Hayes holds general client funds.
 Where appropriate, we will adjust these rates to take into account our overall banking arrangements so far as they affect the rates received.

 Interest will be calculated on cleared client funds and will accrue from the day of receipt into our client account.

 Edward Hayes will normally account to the client for interest at the conclusion of the matter.
 Where we consider it appropriate, we will calculate and credit interest on a monthly basis.

 Clients may contract out of receiving interest by signing a written agreement with the instructed solicitor, who must ensure that the client has been provided with sufficient information at the outset of the matter to enable them to give informed consent.